digvijaypaul/dotfiles/README.md

 A collection of my dotfiles and configs

 ## Operating System
 This configuration has been done mainly on a Manjaro KDE installation, though these files should work with any distro or even Mac.
-I installed first i3 and then qtile.
-I installed first i3 and then qtile.
-The latter is what is currently being used and updated.
+I installed first i3 and then qtile.The latter is what is currently being used and updated.
 I imagine doing an installation without a preexisting desktop environment would require quite a bit more configuration including icon sets/cursor packs etc.

 ## Packages used
 - [bash](https://www.gnu.org/software/bash/)